 It’s not completely surprising.
 Ducati and Dovi were at an impasse over contract negotiations, and if you read between the lines, there was obvious tension and fundamental differences.
-Dovi had long asked for development of the Desmondici to be focused on turn-in and smoothness.
+Dovi had long asked for the development of the Desmondici to be focused on turn-in and smoothness.
 He didn’t want the bike to be an arm-pump generating moose to send through the corners.
-Ducati was mad Dovi wasn’t fully utilising the core strengths of the bike – It’s insane top-end speed and corner-exit grunt.
+Ducati was mad Dovi wasn’t fully utilising the core strengths of the bike – Its insane top-end speed and corner-exit grunt.
 End result?
-Allegedly, Dovi and team boss Luigi Dall’Igna being barely on speaking terms for the last couple of years.
+Allegedly, Dovi and team boss Luigi Dall’Igna have been barely on speaking terms for the last couple of years.

 According to Dovi’s manager; Simone Battistella, it never even got to the money stage.
 Dovi was willing to take a pay cut, going completely against the media narratives that had been spun that Dovi was looking for back pay for his previous success.
 The differences were a matter of pride.
-A lack of belief in the team’s star rider and the message it sends when the team were clearly not on the same page.
+A lack of belief in the team’s star rider and the message it sends when the team is clearly not on the same page.
 So Dovi walked away.

 Personally, I think Ducati is flirting with arrogance, in a similar fashion to their four-wheeled neighbours.
-The biggest criticism of Andrea Dovizioso in the seven years he’s been in red, has been that he’s not Marc Marquez.
+The biggest criticism of Andrea Dovizioso in the seven years he’s been in red has been that he’s not Marc Marquez.
 And I think your head’s lodged up your ass if you’re this quick to walk away from him.
 He is still the absolute #2 rider in the world.
-No-one else has touched him over the last three years for that spot, despite the explosion of youth.
+No one else has touched him over the last three years for that spot, despite the explosion of youth.
 A better rider is unlikely to fall in their laps.
 Especially when they tried and failed to attract “them” last off-season, swinging and missing for Rins, Maverick and Mir.